utkarshcmu/grafana.org/content/blog/2017-03-07-new-website-and-rebranding.md

 +++

-Today is an exciting day for the Grafana project and for **raintank**, the company behind Grafana, as we are launching a new website [grafana.com](https//grafana.com) and announcing the rebranding of the company to **Grafana Labs**.
+Today is an exciting day for the Grafana project and for **raintank**, the company behind Grafana, as we are launching a new website [grafana.com](https//grafana.com) and announcing the renaming of the company to **Grafana Labs**.
 We are tired of saying *we are raintank, you know the company behind Grafana*.

 To further simplify things we are combining our website's into one, meaning **grafana.org**, **grafana.net** and **raintank.io** are all being combined to one new site on [grafana.com](https://grafana.com).
 This new site will provide Grafana downloads,